 - Cleantech is an emerging sector in Denmark: environment-related technologies accounted for 24% of Danish patents in 2018, which is the highest share in the OECD

 Why is Denmark such a thriving startup scene & digital hub?

 Government investment and support

 Becoming a digital nation

-Back in 2018, the Danish government launched the ‘Digital Growth Strategy’, a program aimed at establishing Denmark as a digital hub.
-The government recognized that if Denmark can create the right conditions for Danish companies to utilise the newest technologies, every Dane and the nation as a whole can gain from the digital transformation.
+Back in 2018, the Danish government launched the ‘Digital Growth Strategy', a program aimed at establishing Denmark as a digital hub.
+The government recognized that if Denmark can create the right conditions for Danish companies to utilize the newest technologies, every Dane and the nation as a whole can gain from the digital transformation.